joshua-fogg/refactoring-exercise/README.md

 There is no "right answer", but some good things to do might be:

-* Use React + Redux, or some other single page app framework to avoid having to make page reloads and to generalise the filtering system (e.g. so you can select all people who are both male and 20 years old)
+* [x] Use React + Redux, or some other single page app framework to avoid having to make page reloads and to generalise the filtering system (e.g. so you can select all people who are both male and 20 years old)
-* Introduce a task runner (we like Webpack :-)) with a transpiler to take advantage of even more modern ES features
+* [x] Introduce a task runner (we like Webpack :-)) with a transpiler to take advantage of even more modern ES features
 * Separate concerns: untangle business logic, web serving, and data access
-* Use ES6+ features (only the ones available in Node 6.x) to improve the readability, scoping, reuse, and checking
+* [x] Use ES6+ features (only the ones available in Node 6.x) to improve the readability, scoping, reuse, and checking
-* Introduce a linter
+* [x] Introduce a linter
-* Improve the configurability by replacing hardcoding of values with appropriate mechanisms for specifying them
+* [x] Improve the configurability by replacing hardcoding of values with appropriate mechanisms for specifying them
-* Improve error handling
+* [~x] Improve error handling
 * Add useful comments
-* Add logging
+* [x] Add logging

 ## Most importantly: show us what you can do!